TEKIMAX/ollama-tools/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A collection of utility scripts for managing [Ollama](https://ollama.ai/) models on your local machine.
+These scripts make it easier for non-technical users to work with Ollama's powerful features.

 ## 📦 Tools Included